samsonos/cms_api/docs/collection/Filtered.md

 This collection class is a child of [Generic collection class](Generic.md), the main purpose for this extension is to filter enitities collection using:
 * *navigation filter*
 * *additional field filter*

+This filtered collection approach should be instead of old ```CMS::getMaterialByStructures(...)``` method and gives alot more abilities and OOP approaches.

 > If now filters is configured this collection acts like [Generic collection](Generic.md).